 Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete housing in terms of unit type (e.g. single-family, multi-family, etc.), cost, and style will allow the City to fulfill a variety of housing needs. of additional dwelling units on such sites based on the age, condition, and density of existing land uses in relation to zoning or specific plan requirements.
-The City will continue to make the inventory available to interested residential developers via the City's website and through predevelopment meetings. as soon as it is adopted (July 2009) and contact affordable housing developers annually to provide them with a list of vacant and underutilized sites for the development of affordable housing (also see PROGRAM 1.E.1). continue this program.
+The City will continue to make the inventory available to interested residential developers via the City's website and through predevelopment meetings. soon as it is adopted (July 2009) and contact affordable housing developers annually to provide them with a list of vacant and underutilized sites for the development of affordable housing (also see PROGRAM 1.E.1). continue this program.
 PROGRAM 1.C.2: Continue to provide regulatory and financial incentives to increase the probability that residences will be constructed in commercial zones, either as single-use projects or in mixed-¬use developments, particularly within the City's Downtown/Waterfront Specific Plan area.
 The City will offer the following regulatory and financial incentives including but not limited to financial assistance (based on availability of federal, state, local, and private housing funds), expedited development review, streamlined development application processing, modification of development requirements, such as reduced parking standards for seniors, assisted care, and special needs housing on a case-by-case basis, and other incentives to be determined.
 Community Development Department The City will continue to work with developers to provide regulatory incentives including fee deferments and flexible development standards as projects are submitted to the Community Development Department.
-The City will use With the adoption of AB 1X26, which eliminated redevelopment agencies, the City is exploring alternative approaches to continue this program.
+The City will use redevelopment set-aside funds With the adoption of AB 1X26, which eliminated redevelopment agencies, the City is exploring alternative approaches to continue this program.
 Modify and continue.

-Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete redevelopment set-aside funds to develop extremely low-; very low-; low-; and moderate-income projects and assist developers with securing additional financing as projects are submitted to the Community Development Department and funds are available.
+Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete to develop extremely low-; very low-; low-; and moderate- income projects and assist developers with securing additional financing as projects are submitted to the Community Development Department and funds are available.
 POLICY 1.D: Establish affordable housing goals for new development for the production of extremely low-; very low-; low-, moderate-, and above moderate- income housing in the City.
 PROGRAM 1.D.1: The City shall review the establishment of a program requiring developers of residential development to either: (a) provide a percentage of their unit at a below-market rent or price; (b) pay a fee; or (c) propose alternative measure to meet their affordable housing requirements determined by an ordinance that will be drafted.
-Community Development Department, Redevelopmen t Agency The City will decide if they are going to pursue an inclusionary housing ordinance by June 2010.
+Community Development Department, Redevelopment Agency The City will decide if they are going to pursue an inclusionary housing ordinance by June 2010.
 Due to market conditions, the City has not pursued the development of an inclusionary housing ordinance.
 The City will continue to review the possibility of an inclusionary housing ordinance in the future.
 Modify and continue.
-PROGRAM 1.D.2: To promote the financial feasibility of producing affordable housing units utilizing density bonuses and incentives and concessions the City will Community Development Department, Redevelopmen The City will provide density bonuses as Complete.
+PROGRAM 1.D.2: To promote the financial feasibility of producing affordable housing units utilizing density bonuses and incentives and concessions the City will adopt a density bonus ordinance in compliance with Government Code Section 65915.
+The City will reserve the option of granting an additional density bonus to increase the financial feasibility of Community Development Department, Redevelopment Agency The City will provide density bonuses as projects are received by the Community Development Department.
+Complete.
 The City adopted Ordinance 728 on November 18, 2014, to establish a density bonus ordinance.
 Delete.